Buck Shelford: Honours

 In the 1991 New Year Honours, Shelford was appointed a Member of the Order of the British Empire, for services to rugby.
 In the 2021 Queen's Birthday Honours, Shelford was appointed a Knight Companion of the New Zealand Order of Merit, for services to rugby and the community.
 Shelford told Liam Napier of The New Zealand Herald, "[the award is] a great accolade...I'll wear it with pride for the family and all the organisations I work with.
 They'll carry that with them because they're my biggest supporters."

 Personal life

 Shelford's iwi is Ngāpuhi.
 He and his wife, Joanne, have two children, Lia (born 1981) and Eruera (born 1985), and also adopted his godson Mitchell Haapu (born 1987).

 On 23 June 2007, Shelford revealed that he was receiving treatment for the form of cancer known as lymphoma.
 He told Newstalk ZB's Murray Deaker that he wanted his privacy respected as he focused on his recovery and said he would not be making any further personal statements.
 He recovered fully.

 In 2011, Shelford was studying at Massey University in Albany, Auckland.

 In 2021, Shelford was one of the castaways on TVNZ's original series Celebrity Treasure Island.
 He was eliminated by Edna Swart before the grand finale, finishing in fourth place.

+In 2022, Shelford was elected national president of the Royal New Zealand Returned and Services' Association.